MananP00005/DDOS-Phase-2/README.md

 ---

 ## License

-This project was developed for **CS559 — Network Security** at Binghamton University, Watson School of Engineering.
-It is intended for **educational and research purposes only**.

 > **Disclaimer:** This lab is designed for controlled educational environments.
 Running DDoS attacks against systems you do not own or have explicit permission to test is illegal.
 All attacks in this project target infrastructure provisioned and controlled by the project author on GCP.